Authentication

 -d "grant_type=client_credentials&client_id=CLIENT_ID&client_secret=CLIENT_SECRET"

-The server replies with an access token, type, expiration time, and a refresh token.
+The response includes an access token, token type, expiration time (in seconds), and a refresh token:

 {